 For many grant projects, project awards were matched with VEC unit-level ES202 records obtained under a confidentiality agreement with VEC.
 These grant records were matched with VEC records using firm name, address, and when available, taxpayer identification numbers.
 In some instances, matches could not be found.
 In these cases, additional online research using Manta.com, other business directories, and company websites was conducted to characterize the primary industry of the establishment and/or firm primary.
 When information was not available, certain assumptions about the nature of the firm or prospective firm were made.
-For Enterprise Zone Real Property Investment Grant projects that could not be otherwise identified (generally Limited Liability Corporation beneficiaries set up for commercial real estate development purposes) a NAICS code of "531120" ("Real Estate and Rental and Leasing") was assigned.
+For Enterprise Zone Real Property Investment Grant projects that could not be otherwise identified (generally Limited Liability Corporation beneficiaries set up for commercial real estate development purposes), a NAICS code of "531120" ("Real Estate and Rental and Leasing") was assigned.
 Governor's Motion Picture Opportunity Fund projects were characterized as NAICS 512110 ("Motion Picture and Video Production").
 Speculative infrastructure projects funded by the Tobacco Commission Megasite Program, Virginia Business Ready Sites Program, and Economic Development Access Program were assumed to be NAICS 333000 ("Machinery Manufacturing").

-Fourteen Governor's Motion Picture Opportunity Fund awards for a total award amount of \$6.4 million were also not assigned to localities.
+Thirteen Governor's Motion Picture Opportunity Fund awards for a total award amount of \$6.4 million were also not assigned to localities.
 The filming activities for these projects occurred in multiple locations throughout the state but principally in Central Virginia.

 Grant project records do not systematically include the employment of businesses receiving awards across programs.
 Estimation of the employment size of the business that received the grant was conducted by matching grant records with VEC Quarterly Census of Employment and Wages (QCEW) payroll employment records that corresponded to the year of the award.
 Many companies have more than one location in Virginia, and only the employment levels for the specific location of the business that qualified for the grant were included in the analysis.
-Project records for FY10 through FY19 were matched by fiscal year of award with the corresponding VEC employment data by calendar year between 2009 and 2018 (i.e., FY19 project records were matched to calendar year 2018 VEC employment records).
-Using this process, 61 percent of the total number of awards and 26 percent of the award amounts were accounted for.
-Since larger establishments were less likely to be represented in the matching process, project awards were weighted to account for the underrepresentation of large awards (and correspondingly large establishments) relative to their occurrence in the grant files to improve the representation of large establishments in the tabulations.
+Project records for FY11 through FY20 were matched by fiscal year of award with the corresponding VEC employment data by calendar year between 2010 and 2019 (i.e., FY20 project records were matched to calendar year 2019 VEC employment records).
+Using this process, 61 percent of the total number of awards and 69 percent of the award amounts were accounted for.
+Project awards were weighted to account for the underrepresentation of smaller awards (and correspondingly small establishments) relative to their occurrence in the grant files to improve the representation of smaller establishments in the tabulations.